-Extension Feature Highlights
+# Extension Feature Highlights

-To view your individual accounts, from the popup view, click your desired account.
+To view your individual accounts, from the popup view, click your desired account.\

 Solana, Substrate, and Bittensor networks and token balances are automatically enabled in the wallet.
-This is different for EVM assets, a pre-selected set of commonly used networks are automatically enabled, in order to conserve browser connection resources.
+This is different for EVM assets, a pre-selected set of commonly used networks are automatically enabled, in order to conserve browser connection resources.&#x20;

 If your EVM token does not show up automatically, you can try the following:

-If your token is on an active network: 1.
-If a network is active, the token will be scanned automatically when you unlock the wallet 2.
-Auto scan existing networks (in settings)
+1\.
+If a network is active, the token will be scanned automatically when you unlock the wallet\

 To add a custom token manually, more details are described [in this article](https://docs.talisman.xyz/talisman/customize/managing-networks-and-tokens/adding-custom-tokens).

 Please note that if your desired network is not enabled, Talisman will still automatically pick up the network you are trying to interact with.
 For example when connecting the wallet to a dApp or Bridge of a not yet imported network you will be prompted if you want to add this network to your Talisman wallet.
-This is described in further detail in this article.
-In case you have used some of your tokens for reserving identity, voting or staking that makes them non-transferable, Talisman will group them in the locked section.
-Tokens that are being vested are also in this category.
+This is described in further detail [in this article](https://docs.talisman.xyz/talisman/customize/managing-networks-and-tokens/joining-evm-networks).\

-Extension Home
+### Extension Home

-All accounts
+### All accounts

 In the All Accounts tab, you can view your total portfolio value across every account connected to your Talisman wallet.
 This value is shown in USD by default.